 Motorola Moto X4 6GB RAM Price starts at Rs.
-24,999.
-The lowest price of Motorola Moto X4 6GB RAM is at Flipkart.
-Moto X4 6GB RAM is not available in other online stores.
+15,449.
+The lowest price of Motorola Moto X4 6GB RAM is at Amazon, which is 38% less than the cost of Moto X4 6GB RAM at Flipkart (Rs.
+24999).
 This phone is available in 32 GB, 64 GB, 64 GB storage variants.

 by Asif Iqbal Shaik

 Now, barely two months after launching the original phone, Motorola is back with a new Moto X4 variant, which adds an additional 2GB of RAM for a total of 6GB of memory, whereas the storage remains the same at 64GB.
 What’s more, the new variant also ships with Android 8.0 Oreo operating system out of the box.
 Does the one-two punch of extra 2GB RAM and Oreo manage to deliver a knockout performance compared to the existing 3GB and 4GB variants?
 Let’s find out in our review of the Moto X4 6GB RAM variant.

 The Moto X4 shares the same design cues of the Samsung Galaxy S7 owing to its shiny glass panels on the front and the rear, with a metal frame sandwiched between the glass panels.
 The smartphone is IP68 certified for dust and water resistance as well, so you don’t need to worry about the rains or even accidentally dropping it in water for that matter.
 Moving onto the button layout, the volume and power buttons on the right-hand side of the phone offer satisfying tactile feedback.
 The headphone and the USB Type-C ports lie at the bottom edge, whereas the hybrid dual-SIM card slot is located at the top edge.
 Overall, the phone feels quite premium, despite the conspicuous lack of a bezel-less screen – something that is in vogue these days, even in mid-range phones.